bees-hive/elegant-git/CONTRIBUTING.md

 ## Test name template
 Use the following test name template - `'<command args>': <describe what will be tested>` like `'acquire-repository': raise an error if cloneable URL isn't set`.

+# Documentation preview
+Please install required dependencies by `pip install -r docs/requirements.txt`.
+After, run `mkdocs serve` and open <http://127.0.0.1:8000/> in a browser.
+That's it!